MicrosoftDocs/visualstudio-docs/docs/cross-platform/getting-started-with-visual-studio-tools-for-unity.md

 ms.workload:
   - "unity"
 ---
-# Getting Started with Visual Studio Tools for Unity
+# Get started with Visual Studio Tools for Unity

 ## Install Visual Studio

-### Unity Bundled Installation
+### Unity bundled installation

 Starting with Unity 2018.1, Visual Studio is the default C# script editor for Unity, and is included in the Unity Download Assistant, as well as the Unity Hub installation tool.